playcanvas/react/README.md

 ## @playcanvas/react
 _⚡ A full-featured library for interactive 3D in React._

-@playcanvas/react is a thin wrapper around the PlayCanvas engine - a batteries included library for building interactive 3D content in React.
+@playcanvas/react is a thin wrapper around PlayCanvas - a batteries included library for building interactive 3D content in React.
 Designed to get you up and running fast.

 <img src="https://github.com/user-attachments/assets/4e652314-8540-41ba-ba90-7ffba9f1731d" />

-## Why @playcanvas/react?
+## Why PlayCanvas React?

-**@playcanvas/react** is a fully featured 3D library that gives you everything you need to build 3D apps in React — without pulling in a maze of external libraries.
+**@playcanvas/react is designed to get you building fast** — without the usual mess of wiring together separate libraries for physics, input or asset management.
+It's a complete, batteries-included toolkit for interactive 3D experiences in React.

-It's built around a battle tested 3D engine and ships with powerful built-in features out of the box so you can get up to speed.
+It's built around PlayCanvas - a battle-tested, real-time 3D engine and ships with powerful built-in features out of the box.

 <p>
   <a href="https://playcanvas-react.vercel.app/examples/motion">